Area of a triangle: Calculations from angles

-Using trigonometry

 Applying trigonometry to find the altitude h.

-The area $T$ of a triangle can be found through the application of trigonometry.
+The area T of a triangle can be found through the application of trigonometry.

 Knowing SAS (side-angle-side)

-Using the labels in the image on the right, the height or altitude is $h = a \sin \gamma$.
-Substituting this in the area formula $T=\tfrac12 bh$ derived above, the area of the triangle can be expressed as:
+Using the labels in the image on the right, the height or altitude is $h = a \sin \gamma.$ Substituting this in the area formula $T = \tfrac12 bh$ derived above, the area of the triangle can be expressed as: